SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     -> g()
     << // r1 : Int = 107

-You can mark a class-type expression in a capture list with ``weak`` or ``unowned`` to capture a weak or unowned reference to the expression's value.
+If the type of the expression's value is a class, you can mark the expression in a capture list with ``weak`` or ``unowned`` to capture a weak or unowned reference to the expression's value.